 While this Ushuaia

 museum may not be so important as to make it a destination worth travelling to specifically in its own right, it nevertheless is surely a must-do when in the area.
 And then give it the time it deserves too.

 just beyond the eastern end of central Ushuaia

 , at the end of Gobernador Paz street and across Yaganes street, within the huge compound of the Ushuaia naval base.

-Access and costs: easy to get to, generous with opening times; not overpriced for what you get.
+Access and costs: easy to get to, generous with opening times; has become quite expensive.

 the museum is very easy to locate: just walk one of the main streets of Ushuaia